top of page

 RESULTS SO FAR:

-Approximately 12,000 school children are learning from and benefitting from the Green Schools Network and its focus on sustainable agriculture, thanks to support from our early funders - Gay Lea Foundation, ChariTree Foundation and the Blossom Foundation.
-In 2023, the Unifor Social Justice Fund signed on in support of the next phase of Green Schools - adding two new schools to GSN.
+Approximately 15,600 school children are learning from and benefitting from the Green Schools Network and its focus on sustainable agriculture, thanks to support from our early funders - Gay Lea Foundation, ChariTree Foundation and the Blossom Foundation.

 READ MORE: